hand on piano James Music Studio

 Q: How young should a child begin?

-Q: What if I don't like lessons?
+Q: What if I don't like lessons or can't get my child to practice?

-Q: How do I know you are a safe person to leave my child with?
+Maddie Q: How do I know you are a safe person to leave my child with?

 Q: Can I learn to play by ear?

 A: Playing by ear is an aptitude.
-I can guide you if you possess the gift.
-But I can't give you the gift.
+I can guide you if you possess the gift, but I can't give you the gift.

 Q: Can you teach me jazz?